Joseph P. Moran: Death

-Moran was not seen alive again after the drunken bragging incident in July 1934.
+Moran was not seen alive after the drunken bragging incident in July 1934.
 On September 26, 1935, a badly decomposed body washed up on the shores of Crystal Beach, Ontario, without its hands and feet.
 The FBI subsequently identified the body as Moran's by means of dental records.

 In 1971, Alvin Karpis wrote in his autobiography that the identification was mistaken; he claimed that Moran had been murdered by Arthur and Fred Barker and then buried in a lime pit in Michigan.
-The most accepted version of the tale is that Karpis himself, along with Fred Barker, took Moran on a boat "ride" on Lake Erie, during which they both murdered him.
+The most accepted version of the tale is that Karpis, along with Fred Barker, took Moran on a boat ride on Lake Erie, during which they both murdered him.

-In other media

-Joseph Moran appears as a character in the Stephen King short story "The Death of Jack Hamilton".

-Dr. Herman Einstein, the drunken, incompetent criminal plastic surgeon in Arsenic and Old Lace is loosely based on Joseph Moran.